The Rochester Educational Tradition

 The Medical Educator Pathway

 We began offering an optional Medical Educator Pathway in the 2013-2014 academic year for residents who envision teaching as a major component of their future careers.
 The University of Rochester Internal Medicine Residency Program has a long tradition of emphasizing a resident’s role as teacher.
 The Medical Educator Pathway advances this tradition for participating residents, helping them build an even stronger foundation in educational theory and practice to serve as a springboard for a career as leaders in internal medicine education.
-The program is directed by Dr. Donald Bordley, Associate Department Chair for Education and former director of the residency program.
+The program is directed by Dr. Catherine Gracey, Associate program director of the residency program.
 More information about the educator pathway

 The Rochester Setting